dhio21/Api-Integration-of-Google-Drive-and-Facebook/README.md

 ## Contact

-* I you have any doubt or suggestion then contact me on [Smit Machchhar](mailto:smit.machchhar12370@marwadieducation.edu.in).
+* If you have any doubt or suggestion then contact me on [Smit Machchhar](mailto:smit.machchhar12370@marwadieducation.edu.in).

 ## Author